Scribes: One Of The Noblest And Highly Recommended Professions In Ancient Egypt

 Long Hard Work And Much Studies To Become A Scribe

-Later, after learning all necessary basics, the student could begin copying onto papyrus, and yet, the scribe's other skills were needed though they were not easily mastered.
+Later, after learning all the necessary basics, the student could begin copying onto papyrus, and yet, the scribe's other skills were needed though they were not easily mastered.

-"In addition to hieroglyphs - the picture symbols we most often associate with Egyptian writing - a more cursive form called hieratic was employed for handwriting, and a more abbreviated version called demotic was used for quicker notes.
+"In addition to hieroglyphs - the picture symbols we most often associate with Egyptian writing - a more cursive form called hieratic was employed for handwriting, and a more abbreviated version called demotic was used for quick notes.
 When all three symbol systems had been committed to memory, a pupil who showed aptitude could move to advanced courses in mathematics and basic building practices, both of which were taught through practical examples rather than abstraction rules..."

-Once again, it is important to stress that these studies were complex and, first of all, very boring studies for many children.
+Once again, it is important to stress that these studies were complex and, first of all, very boring for many children.

 Scribes Had Many Privileges